ET: The Static Picture: System Organization

 Classes are the only form of module in Eiffel.
 As will be explained in more detail, they also provide the basis for the only form of type.
 This module-type identification is at the heart of object technology and of the fundamental simplicity of the Eiffel method.

 Above classes, you will find the concept of cluster.
-A cluster is a group of related classes.
+A cluster is a collection of classes, (recursively) other clusters called its subclusters, or both.
+Thecluster is said to contain directly these classes and subclusters..
 Clusters are a property of the method, enabling managers to organize the development into teams.
 As we have already seen (in The Software Process in Eiffel ) they also play a central role in the lifecycle model.
 Clusters are an organizational concept, not a form of module, and do not require an Eiffel programming language construct.

 The subsequent sections will show how to write Eiffel classes with their features.
 In an Eiffel system, however, not everything has to be written in Eiffel: some features may be external , coming from languages such as C, C++, Java, C# Fortran and others.
 For example a feature declaration may appear (in lieu of the forms seen later) as